Digital Imaging Final Project

 Make and record images that resonate with and amplify the text but do not literally illustrate it.
 Find interesting locations, objects and images, significant actions.
 The images should be metaphors for the elements in the text.
-(You should not act it out directly with performers although you can use the human body or an action as a symbol/metaphor.)
-If you find yourself using images directly suggested by the text in some cases, try using close ups, or movement to abstract them.
+(You should not act it out directly like a play with performers although you can use the human body or an action as a symbol/metaphor.)
+Try using close ups, or movement to abstract the content a bit.
 Your images should give it an unexpected twist or context.
-Keep in mind the creative ways of filming including camera angles, home made filters and the like.
+Keep in mind quality and creative ways of filming including camera angles, home made filters and the like.
 Record these images and bring into the editing program.

 3 or 2.
 MAKE/FIND/EDIT SOUNDS/ including narration if desired.

 After finding your text develop sounds that relate to the it.
-Gather these sounds through field recordings, foley sounds, playing on keyboards or other instruments, playing with friends who are musical, manipulating the sounds in a sound editing program such as Audition (or Audacity, garageband, etc) Edit with a shape of time in mind…is your text linear, mountainous, climactic in nature?
+Do not use dialog Gather these sounds through field recordings, foley sounds, playing on keyboards or other instruments, playing with friends who are musical, manipulating the sounds in a sound editing program such as Audition (or Audacity, Garageband, etc) Edit with a shape of time in mind…is your text linear, mountainous, climactic in nature?
 Make your sound have that shape.
 Use the sound to make your video more interesting.
 You can choose to make the sounds first if you found that helped in the last project(s).